d40cht/WythamVillageBroadband/gigaclearsolution.md

 Until recently, Gigaclear has considered Wytham to be too small to be commercially viable.
 However they have now completed an installation of their network in Farmoor, just over the hill from here.
-Moreover the woods office are looking to improve their broadband connection for their own use, and for that of researchers, and Gigaclear are one of the solutions under consideration.
+Moreover the woods office are looking to improve their broadband connection for their own use and for that of researchers, and Gigaclear are one of the solutions under consideration.
 Should they be chosen it would reduce the cost of installation for Gigaclear for the rest of the village as the fiber-optic cable would only have to come down the hill rather than all the way from Farmoor.